-Start the deparaffinization process by placing the sample slide(s) in the rack in the following solvent series.
-Ensure that the sample slide(s) are completely submerged in the solvents.
-Move the rack(s) gently to make sure the liquid in the space between slides is exchanged.
+Start the deparaffinization process by placing the sample slide/s in the rack in the following solvent series.
+Ensure that the sample slide/s are completely submerged in the solvents.
+Move the rack/s gently to make sure the liquid in the space between the slides is exchanged.
 Seal the container with a lid during incubation to reduce solvent evaporation.

-CRITICAL It is highly recommended to perform this procedure under a fume hood, as organic solvents are toxic and highly volatile.
+CRITICAL > It is highly recommended to perform this procedure under a fume hood since organic solvents are toxic and highly volatile.

 - a.
-Immerse the staining rack in the container containing the following reagents for 5 min each:
+Immerse the staining rack in each of the 10 containers with the following reagents for 5 minutes each:

-- 1. HistoChoice Clearing Agent
+- HistoChoice Clearing Agent

-- 2. HistoChoice Clearing Agent
+- · HistoChoice Clearing Agent

-- 3. 100% Ethanol/Reagent Alcohol
+- 100% Ethanol/Reagent Alcohol

-- 4. 100% Ethanol/Reagent Alcohol
+- 100% Ethanol/Reagent Alcohol

-- 5. 90% Ethanol/Reagent Alcohol
+- 90% Ethanol/Reagent Alcohol

-- 6. 70% Ethanol/Reagent Alcohol
+- 70% Ethanol/Reagent Alcohol

-- 7. 50% Ethanol/Reagent Alcohol
+- 50% Ethanol/Reagent Alcohol

-- 8. 30% Ethanol/Reagent Alcohol
+- 30% Ethanol/Reagent Alcohol

-- 9. ddH,O

-- 10. ddH2O
+- ddH2O

+- ddH3O

+- 3. Antigen Retrieval: